Volunteer with us

 1) Application form:

-2) Interview/ Recruitment event: If we think we have a suitable placement for you, we will invite you to one of our Interviews / Recruitment Events held in various sites across the Trust.
-This is a chance for us to ask you some questions and find out more about you.
+2) Interview/ Recruitment event: If we think we have a suitable placement for you, we will invite you for an interview.

 3) Clearances and training: If successful you will need to provide satisfactory clearances which can take up to three months before you can start your placement.
 Clearances include satisfactory references, Disclosure and Barring Service Check (DBS formerly known as a CRB check).
 Once cleared, you will be booked onto relevant training.